quickfix-j/quickfixj/customising-quickfixj.md

 A Rules of Engagement can include customisation Messages, Components and Fields, including User Defined elements.

-This can be accomplised by editing the QuickFIX Dictionary or FIX Orchestra Repository (Orchestration) for the specific Rules of Engagement.
+This can be accomplished by editing the QuickFIX Dictionary or FIX Orchestra Repository (Orchestration) for the specific Rules of Engagement.

-Omission of unused elements accelerates comprehension and faciliates the generation of documents and other artefacts.
+Omission of unused elements accelerates comprehension and facilitates the generation of documents and other artefacts.

 [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/) is intended for customisation to produce machine-readable Rules of Engagement.